EhsanMrf/FluentFilterSharp/README.md

 **FilterSharp** is a powerful library for applying filtering, sorting, pagination, and change requests to `IQueryable` data sources in an efficient and secure manner.

+# **FilterSharp v1.0.6 Released!**
+We are excited to announce the release of FilterSharp v1.0.6, introducing powerful new features to enhance your query-building experience. 🎉

+# ✨ **What's New in v1.0.6?**
+Dynamic Select Support
+You can now select specific fields in your queries using the ApplyQueryAsResultAsync method.
+This feature provides better control and flexibility when working with large datasets.

+# **🐛 Bug Fixes**
+Fixed an issue where some classes were not being injected correctly when using Dependency Injection.
+Fixed incorrect Total Count value in the query response.

 ---

 ## 📦 **Features**